kaanaksit/odak/docs/course/index.md

 # Prerequisites and general information
 This page is the starting point for the **Computational Light** course.
 Readers can follow the course material found on these pages to learn more about the field of **Computational Light**.
-I encourage readers to carefully read this page to decide if they want to continue with our course.
+I encourage readers to carefully read this page to decide if they want to continue with the course.

 ## Prerequisites